shristytyagi/Health-Monitoring-Station/README.md

 Functionality:-

-Data Collection:
+1.Data Collection:

 Temperature Sensor: Measures body temperature and sends the data to the Arduino.
 Heart Rate Sensor: Detects the pulse and sends heart rate data to the Arduino.
 Blood Pressure Sensor: Measures systolic and diastolic pressure and sends the data to the Arduino.
 Oxygen Saturation Sensor: Measures the oxygen level in the blood and sends the data to the Arduino.

-Data Processing:
+2.Data Processing:

 The Arduino processes the data received from all the sensors.
 It formats the data for transmission.

-Data Transmission:
+3.Data Transmission:

 The Wi-Fi module sends the processed data to an IoT platform like ThingSpeak.

-Data Visualization:
+4.Data Visualization:

 The IoT platform displays the data in real-time.
 Users can access this data remotely through a web interface or a mobile app.

-Tinkercad: Used for designing and simulating the circuit before actual implementation.
+{Tinkercad: Used for designing and simulating the circuit before actual implementation}